biocompute-objects/bco-ro/docs/tutorial/prerequisites.md

 This tutorial is based on [Ubuntu 20.04 TLS](https://releases.ubuntu.com/20.04/), but should work on any modern Linux distribution.
 Instructions may need to be adapted for macOS and Windows, but note this workflow has only been tested on Linux.

+If running in a virtual machine you are recommended to allocate **8 GB RAM** to complete all workflow steps.

-Below we'll use [Conda](https://conda.io/) which can be installed for all major operating systems and will assist in smoothing out their differences as it provides an independent and versioned distribution of a wide range of bioinformatics tools through [BioConda](https://bioconda.github.io/).
-Conda is also used by Nextflow to install its workflow dependencies.
+Below we'll use [Conda](https://conda.io/), which can be installed for all major operating systems and will assist in smoothing out their differences.
+Conda provides an independent and versioned distribution of a wide range of bioinformatics tools through [BioConda](https://bioconda.github.io/).
+Conda can also be used internally by Nextflow to install its workflow dependencies, but first we'll use Conda to install the Nextflow workflow engine itself.

 ### Install Conda